-Connect the barrel connector of the power supply to the 7.5 VDC jack on the SL3.
+Connect the barrel connector of the power supply to the 7.5 VDC jack on the SL4.
 Plug the power supply into an AC outlet.
-The yellow POWER indicator will light on the SL3.

 The universal power supply includes different input plugs for the USA, Europe, UK and Australia.
-The USA plug is attached at the factory - you may need to replace it in your country.
+The USA plug is attached at the factory -you may need to replace it in your country.